ARTISTS AT RISK (AR)

 We accept urgent applications at ANY TIME.

-ARTISTS at RISK (AR) is a new institution at the intersection of human rights and the arts.
+ARTISTS at RISK (AR) is an institution at the intersection of human rights and the arts.
 AR is dedicated to mapping the field of persecuted visual art practitioners, facilitating their safe passage from their countries of origin and hosting them at “AR-Safe Haven Residencies”.
-AR’s founding directors at Perpetuum Mobile (PM) curate related projects.
+AR’s founders at PM curate related projects.

 PUBLIC CALL for ARTISTS AT RISK

 Our second public call for art practitioners at risk is now open.
 Art professionals at risk of grievous suppression of freedom of expression, persecution or politically motivated threats to their basic freedoms may apply here: artistsatrisk.org/apply/.

 Rather than as asylum seekers or refugees, we welcome AR-Residents as honoured visiting art professionals.
 AR-Residencies enables practitioners to take a “breather” from their home country, or to use the programme as a “stepping stone” to re-orient their professional lives.

 AR-Residents are selected on the basis of background checks, specialists from the relevant regional and international fields of arts and human rights, AR-Candidate’s references, as well as consultations with the AR-Advisory Committees of prospective hosting AR-Residencies.

 Ramy Essam (Musician, known as the “Singer of Tahrir Square, Cairo”)

 Julie Trebault (Artists at Risk Coalition, PEN America)